Lil Peep: Career

-Soon after the tour was completed, Peep emigrated to London, England, during a disentanglement with Gothboiclique.
-There he began to associate with figures such as Atlanta rapper iLoveMakonnen and longtime friend Bexey, and recorded Come Over When You're Sober, Pt.
+Soon after the tour was completed, Peep was involved in a disentanglement with Gothboiclique, and emigrated to London, England, where he associated with Atlanta rapper iLoveMakonnen and longtime friend Bexey, and recorded Come Over When You're Sober, Pt.
 1 and Come Over When You're Sober, Pt.
-2, the EP Goth Angel Sinner and an unreleased collaborative project with iLoveMakonnen.
+2, the EP Goth Angel Sinner and Diamonds with iLoveMakonnen.
 Peep released his debut studio album, Come Over When You're Sober, Pt.
 1, on August 15, 2017.
 Shortly thereafter he embarked on his second world tour, beginning in the UK in September and moving to Germany before finishing in the United States in November, which was cut short by his death.